SKIP_TO_MAIN_CONTENT

 • Different base model: change the source_model input

-• Different dataset: change the data_set input or modify the data loading code
+• Different dataset: change the data_set input or update the data loading code

 • Run nightly: add on: schedule: cron: '0 2 * * *' to the workflow